HomeUpdated to 2025 tax year

 Step 6: Subtract pre-paid tax and add certain refundable tax credits to get amount owing or refund

-At this stage, we combine the net federal and net Ontario taxes, subtract any income tax the client has already paid—usually through source deductions from employment or pension income—and then add any refundable tax credits the client may qualify for.
+First combine the net federal and net Ontario taxes.
+Then subtract any income tax the client has already paid—usually through source deductions from employment or pension income.
+And finally, add any refundable tax credits the client may qualify for.

-Some refundable tax credits, such as the GST/HST credit, the Ontario Trillium Benefit, and the Canada Workers Benefit, are paid directly to taxpayers via cheque or direct deposit.
-These credits are not included in the refund or amount owing reported on the tax return.
+Some refundable tax credits, such as the GST/HST credit, and the Ontario Trillium Benefit, are paid directly to taxpayers via cheque or direct deposit.
+Therefore these credits are not included in the refund or amount owing reported on the tax return.

-Certain other refundable tax credits are applied in the calculation of a refund/payment owing, including:
+Refundable tax credits that are applied in the calculation of a refund/payment owing include:

 For lower income individuals, what income can be earned before they start having to pay tax?

-At the Ontario level, the analysis is the same, but the tax rate is 5.05% instead of 15%.
+At the Ontario level, the analysis is much the same, but the tax rate is 5.05% instead of 14.5%.

 Tax Deductions versus Tax Credits:

-A tax deduction reduces total income to calculate net income.
-The resulting tax savings are determined by multiplying the deduction by the taxpayer’s marginal tax rate.
-For example, a $1,000 deduction reduces tax by $350 if the marginal rate is 35%, whereas a $1,000 tax credit would reduce federal tax by only $150.
-Deductions are therefore more valuable for higher-income earners with marginal rates above 15%.
+A tax deduction reduces net income.
+The resulting tax savings are calculated by multiplying the deduction by the taxpayer’s marginal tax rate.
+For example if a person’s marginal tax rate is 35% then a $1,000 deduction will reduce tax by $350.
+A $1,000 tax credit would only reduce federal tax by only $145 ($1000 x 14.5%).
+Deductions are therefore more valuable for higher-income earners with marginal rates above 14.5%.

-However, deductions can still be advantageous in other ways.
-Because a deduction lowers net income, it may increase eligibility for benefits or credits that are reduced when net income is higher.
+However, deductions could be advantageous in other ways.
+Because a deduction lowers net income, it may increase eligibility for certain benefits or credits that are reduced when net income is higher.
 For example, the Canada Workers Benefit is reduced if net family income exceeds $26,149.
-A deduction can help lower net family income, whereas a tax credit does not.
+A deduction will lower net income whereas a tax credit will not.

 Note about use of the word “spouse”